MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-add-in-using-the-javascript-object-model-jsom.md

    The Microsoft Office Developer Tools for Visual Studio are available at https://www.visualstudio.com/en-us/features/office-tools-vs.aspx.

-- A Project Online account -- This provides access to the hosting service.
+- **A Project Online account**: This provides access to the hosting service.
 For more information about obtaining a Project Online account, see https://products.office.com/en-us/Project/project-online-portfolio-management.

    Ensure that the add-in user has sufficient authorization to access some projects in the Project Online tenant.

-- Projects on the hosting site that are populated with information.
+- **Projects on the hosting site** that are populated with information.

 > [!NOTE]
 > The standard .NET Framework is the correct framework to use.
 Do not use the ".NET Framework 4 Client Profile".

-### Setting up the Visual Studio project
+### Set up the Visual Studio project

 The application setup consists of creating a new project, linking the appropriate libraries and declaring the needed namespaces.
 Visual Studio presents several types of development projects.
 The section is brief and very basic.
 The value is having the information is coalesced in one place.

-#### Selecting a Visual Studio project
+#### Select a Visual Studio project

 To create a project of the appropriate type for the add-in, you must do the following steps.
 Keywords encountered on the screen have a **bold** attribute: